 To help her, I hummed a bit of nonsense.
 It helped me some, but it also made me notice how silent it had gotten.
 There were no sounds of birds or bugs around us, just eerie silence of that strange haze.
 As I looked around, I wondered if it was going back and forth, like tides of the ocean.
 Maybe I should pray.

 "Love thy neighbor," a strange voice said, causing us both to tense.
 "That is what they put on your tombstone?
 The two of you must be such good little souls."
 Then the voice laughed at its own biting sarcasm.

 The mantis man scuttled around to face us.
 "So you were a nice little pet, a nice little cog in the system?
-I don't like complacency.
-But then again…" he put a hand to his face, somehow not mauling himself in the process, and looked thoughtful.
+I don't like some complacency.
+But then again…" he put a hand to his face, somehow not mauling himself, and looked thoughtful.